primer/contribute/README.md

 ## Deployment

-We deploy this site using [Vercel](https://vercel.com).
-Every push to a branch other than `main` will deploy to a URL unique to the branch name.
+We deploy this site using [GitHub Pages](https://pages.github.com/).
+Every push to a branch other than `main` will deploy to a preview URL unique.
 Merges to `main` will automatically deploy the site to production.